microchip-pic-avr-examples/attiny1617-core-independent-night-light-using-ccl-studio/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# ATtiny1617 Core Independent Nightlight Using Configurable CustomLogic
+# ATtiny1617 Core Independent Nightlight Using Configurable Custom Logic

 <a><img src="images/diagram.png" alt="diagram" width="800"/></a>

-This example shows the use of Core Independent Peripherals (CIP), how to use theConfigurable Custom Logic (CCL) to filter inputs from different sensors, and how to create specificcommunication protocols using a Microchip AVR® device, a Passive InfraRed sensor (PIR), Ambient LightSensor, and 16 addressable RGB LEDs.
-Many peripherals are configured to work together, independentof the CPU.
+This example shows the use of Core Independent Peripherals (CIP), how to use the Configurable Custom Logic (CCL) to filter inputs from different sensors, and how to create specific communication protocols using a Microchip AVR® device, a Passive Infra Red sensor (PIR), Ambient Light Sensor, and 16 addressable RGB LEDs.
+Many peripherals are configured to work together, independent of the CPU.

 The example is explained in more details in the application note [AN2387](https://www.microchip.com//wwwAppNotes/AppNotes.aspx?appnote=en595063)